Supervision

 - Anything that comes up during, or impacts on, your work with clients

-How we explore these and any other area you bring, will depend on what works for you, it could be a safe space to process yourself, some discussion and dialogue to share ideas and different ways of thinking or something else.
+How we explore these and any other area you bring, will depend on what works for you.
 Part of each session will include a discussion of what you need from it.

 Who do I work with?